 The most commonly used Pennsylvania bills of sale are the general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-To learn more about registering a motor vehicle in Pennsylvania, the DMV has an excellent set of FAQs for titling and registration.
+To learn more about registering a motor vehicle in Pennsylvania, the PennDOT DMV has an excellent set of FAQs for titling and registration.

-No, a Pennsylvania bill of sale is not required to register a boat.
-However, a bill of sale can be used as the necessary supporting documentation that must be provided along with a completed Application for Pennsylvania Boat Registration and / or Boat Title.
-When you turn in this material, you can also apply for a temporary registration.
+No. A Pennsylvania bill of sale is not required to register a boat.
+However, a bill of sale can be used as the necessary supporting documentation that must be provided along with a completed Application for Pennsylvania Boat Registration and / or Boat Title (available online as a PDF).

-No, a Pennsylvania bill of sale is not required to register a gun.
+No. A Pennsylvania bill of sale is not required to register a gun.
 Guns are not registered in Pennsylvania.